zazaqoo123/Soil-Water-Moisture-Calibration-example/README.md

-# Soil-Water-Moisture-Calibration-example
+# Semi-calibrating probes based on bucket size

 This repository contains an example of using probe network Yanco from OzNet to explain and demonstrate how the soil water moisture calibration analysis done.
+The R code is based on Work Package 8 which was jointly led by CSIRO and USYD where stretch the upper and lower limits of the probe record to estimates of the upper and lower limits of the soil water bucket size.
 For each file submitted in this repository:
 -OzNet_Yanco_calibrated.csv is the calibrated probe data.
 1. SLGANorm1_O is the PTF 1 using old SLGA; 2.
 SLGANorm1_N is the PTF 1 using new SLGA; 3.
 SLGANorm2_O is the PTF 2 using old SLGA; 4.
 SLGANorm2_N is the PTF 2 using new SLGA; 5.
 SLGANorm3 is the PTF 3 using CSIRO 90m DUL_PWP product extraction
 -Probe_Yanco.csv is the site coordinate.